boki/programmers-notepad-solarized/README.md

-﻿---
-Title: Solarized Colorscheme for Vim
-Description: Precision colors for machines and people
-Author: Ethan Schoonover
-Colors: light yellow
-Created:  2011 Mar 15
-Modified: 2011 Apr 16

----

-Solarized - Programmer’s Notepad preset
+﻿Solarized - [Programmer’s Notepad] preset
 =======================================

 Visit the [Solarized homepage]
 ------------------------------

 See the [Solarized homepage] for screenshots, details and colorscheme versions for Vim, Mutt, popular terminal emulators and other applications.

 Installation
 ------------

-Copy the xml files into the Programmer's Notepad\presets folder and select the preset in the Options dialog in the "Fonts and Colours/Styles" branch.
+Copy the xml files into the `Programmer's Notepad\\presets` folder and select the preset in the Options dialog in the "Fonts and Colours/Styles" branch.

-Note: currently there seems to be a bug in Programmer’s Notepad that resets the font size when switching presets so you might want to check it on the "Fonts and Colours" branch.
+Note: currently there seems to be a bug in [Programmer’s Notepad] that resets the font size when switching presets so you might want to check it on the "Fonts and Colours" branch.